Account & Finance

 Data Collection

-Gathering massive amounts of historical data (e.g., past 20 years of hurricane data).
+Gathering massive amounts of historical data (e.g., past 20 years of insurance claims, mortality rates, economic indicators).

 Risk Modeling

-Building mathematical 'simulations' of what might happen next.
+Building mathematical 'simulations' of what might happen next using probability theory and statistical methods.

 Pricing & Valuation

-Deciding the 'fair price' for a policy or the 'safe amount' to keep in a bank.
+Deciding the 'fair price' for a policy or the 'safe amount' to keep in reserves to ensure the company can pay claims.

 Reporting

-Presenting findings to government regulators (like IRDAI) to ensure the company is following the law.
+Presenting findings to government regulators (like IRDAI) to ensure the company is following the law and maintaining solvency.

 Continuous Monitoring